 I really, really loved this manga.
 I recommend it to anyone.
-It's dark and twisted, but heart lifting.
-I wasn't prepared for it to end, but like all mangas, it did, and while I was pretty upset the ending was actually good.
+It's a little sad, but it's very cute.
+I wasn't prepared for it to end, but everything has to end sometime.

 Overall, you should probably go check out Hana to Akuma.
 I've been reading it since the very beginning, and I'm glad I stuck with it.
 It was really touching. read more

 Fairly basic one character trying to belong where she does not and vice versa.
 There are many manga which have pulled this off admirably well, for instance Ouran Highshool Host Club and Special A, both manga/anime where a 'poor' girl is thrown into a rich world (one slightly more belivable than the other, only slightly).
 Hana to Akuma however concerns the human and demon world.
 While this is a common mix, Hana to Akuma seems a bit too common.
 The ideas, themes, basic structure for the entire of the two worlds seems a little too basic, it's almost as if the writer/artist chose the two settings for the sake of custome, which there is no end to.

 The plot also follows the basics of all shoujo manga that hits big, but not that big.
 The same 'steps' if you will.
 But what bothers me most is the length of these 'steps' or sagas.
 Some last up to only a chapter!
 I would except this sort of short lived sagas for fillers, jokes even, but even the most serious of eras finds it's self cut short by two chapters.

 Basic, sometimes flat.
 Alot of the time the artist seems to have no idea of dimensions, nor do the characters faces match emotion.
 The eyes have hardly any emotion to them where there should be nothing but.
 I also found it hard as to where specific characters where aiming their speech at, unless directly facing the other with their full body.